 Chapter 7 Bankruptcy

-In order to qualify for Chapter 7 bankruptcy, consumers must pass a means test.
+On the other hand, assets that creditors cannot use to repay debts when filing for personal bankruptcy are called exempt assets.
+After creditors receive the nonexempt assets, the courts discharge any remaining debt.
+Creditors may no longer contact you about the debt.
+To qualify for Chapter 7 bankruptcy, consumers must pass a means test.
 This test will prove whether or not your income meets the minimal income level for your state.
 If you do not pass the test, you will have to file Chapter 13 instead.

 Chapter 13 Bankruptcy

-With Chapter 13, consumers can repay their debts under a 3 to 5 year repayment plan.
-When consumers file for Chapter 13, they must also have a repayment plan ready to give the court.
+With Chapter 13, consumers can repay their debts under a 3 to 5-year repayment plan.
+When consumers file for Chapter 13, they must also have a repayment plan ready to give to the court.
 You should begin making payments to the court after submitting the plan even if the court has not yet approved the repayment plan.
-All debt that remains is discharged after you have finished making your payments to the court.
+The court discharges all debt that remains after you have finished making your payments to the court.